 NBC News presented approximately 11,000 hours of television news programming, covering such major events as the final Apollo moon flights, the end of the Vietnam War, Presidential trips to Russia and China, the U.S. Senate Watergate hearings, impeachment proceedings by the House Judiciary Committee, the resignation of President Nixon, and the inaugurations of Presidents Ford and Carter.
-In 1976, NBC newsmen covered a record 30 Presidential primaries and used minicameras, and electronic tape out the election campaign.
-NBC made the first projection of President Carter's victory and aftracted the largest election night audience.
+In 1976, NBC newsmen covered a record 30 Presidential primaries and used minicameras, and electronic tape and video cassettes extensively throughout the election campaign.
+NBC made the first projection of President Carter's victory and attracted the largest election night audience.